-Common veterinary theory suggests that cats catch ehrliciosis from ticks, which originally pick it up themselves when they feed on an infected host’s body.
+Common veterinary theory suggests that cats catch ehrlichiosis from ticks, which originally pick it up themselves when they feed on an infected host’s body.

 Once a tick feeds on a cat’s blood, they transmit the disease.
 This happens around three to six hours after the tick attaches itself to the cat.

-When it comes to treating ehrliciosis in cats, vets may use blood work, a bone marrow aspirate, or x-rays to detect the disease.
+When it comes to treating ehrlichiosis in cats, vets may use blood work, a bone marrow aspirate, or x-rays to detect the disease.

 After detection, the course of treatment will depend on the severity of the case.
-Many times, vets prescribe antibiotic drug.
-Popular drugs for ehrliciosis include oxytetracycline, doxycycline, tetracycline and minocycline.
+Many times, vets prescribe antibiotic drugs.
+Popular drugs for ehrlichiosis include oxytetracycline, doxycycline, tetracycline, and minocycline.

-If the cat is in a more serious stage of the illness, vets may recommend intravenous fluids or blood transfusions.
+If the cat is in a more serious stage of the illness, vets may use intravenous fluids or blood transfusions.